-Campylobacter sp are motile, curved, microaerophilic, gram-negative bacilli that normally inhabit the GI tract of many domestic animals and fowl.
+Campylobacter species are motile, curved, microaerophilic, gram-negative bacilli that normally inhabit the gastrointestinal tract of many domestic animals and fowl.

-Person-to-person transmission through fecal-oral and sexual contact may also occur.
+Person-to-person transmission through fecal-oral and sexual contact may also occur but is uncommon because a large number of Campylobacter organisms are required to cause infection.
+Transmission of Campylobacter infection does occur among men who have sex with men.
 However, in sporadic cases, the source of the infecting organism is frequently obscure.

-C. jejuni diarrheal illness is associated with subsequent development of Guillain-Barré syndrome (GBS) because of cross-reaction between C. jejuni antibodies and surface components of peripheral nerves.
+C. jejuni diarrheal illness is associated with subsequent development of Guillain-Barré syndrome (GBS) because of cross-reaction between C. jejuni antibodies and human gangliosides.
 Although only 1 case of GBS is estimated to occur per 2000 C. jejuni infections, about 25 to 40% of patients who develop GBS have had a prior C. jejuni infection.

-Postinfectious (reactive) arthritis may occur in HLA-B27–positive patients a few days to several weeks after an episode of C. jejuni diarrhea.
+Postinfectious (reactive) arthritis may occur in human leukocyte antigen (HLA)-B27–positive patients a few days to several weeks after an episode of C. jejuni diarrhea.
 Other postinfectious complications include uveitis, hemolytic anemia, hemolytic-uremic syndrome, myopericarditis, immunoproliferative small intestinal disease, septic abortion, and encephalopathy.

 Focal extraintestinal infections (eg, endocarditis, meningitis, septic arthritis) occur rarely with C. jejuni but are more common with C. fetus.

-The most common manifestation of Campylobacter infection is watery and sometimes bloody diarrhea.
+The most common manifestation of Campylobacter infection is an acute, self-limited gastrointestinal illness characterized by watery and sometimes bloody diarrhea.
 Fever (38 to 40° C), which follows a relapsing or intermittent course, is the only constant feature of systemic Campylobacter infection, although abdominal pain (typically in the right lower quadrant), headache, and myalgias are frequent.

-Patients can also present with subacute bacterial endocarditis (more often due to C. fetus), reactive arthritis, meningitis, or an indolent FUO rather than with diarrheal illness.
-Joint involvement with reactive arthritis is usually monoarticular, affecting the knees; symptoms resolve spontaneously over 1 wk to several months.
+Patients can also present with subacute bacterial endocarditis (more often due to C. fetus), reactive arthritis, meningitis, or an indolent fever of unknown origin rather than with diarrheal illness.
+Joint involvement with reactive arthritis is usually monoarticular, affecting the knees; symptoms resolve spontaneously over 1 week to several months.

 Diagnosis, particularly to differentiate Campylobacter infection from ulcerative colitis, requires microbiologic evaluation.
 Stool culture should be obtained plus blood cultures for patients with signs of focal infection or serious systemic illness.
-WBCs are present in stained smears of stool.
+White blood cells are present in stained smears of stool.

-For patients with extraintestinal infections, antibiotics (eg, imipenem, gentamicin, ampicillin, a 3rd-generation cephalosporin, erythromycin) should be given for 2 to 4 wk to prevent relapses.
+For patients with extraintestinal infections, antibiotics (eg, imipenem, gentamicin, ampicillin, a 3rd-generation cephalosporin, erythromycin) should be given for 2 to 4 weeks to prevent relapses.